yinyangsammy/snapshot-location-assessment/README.md

 I have improved the header, navbar, contact section and footer to the best of my abilities for all pages.

-Overall, I am happy with the speed the site runs on every device I've tried (Various Lenovo laptops, Samsung S23 Ultra, Samsung S10 Plus, Samsung S9 Plus).
+Overall, I am happy with the speed the site runs on every device I've tried (Various laptops, desktops, tablets and mobile phones).
 The pages load fast and all the functions run smoothly.

-I am also inclined to develop an app for tablets and mobile devices.
+I am also more inclined to develop an app for tablets and mobile devices.

 ## Future Improvements